While many factors come into play when caring for goldfish, one of the most important is making sure they have enough oxygen to breathe.

 Air stones certainly help aerate your tank, not because of the creation of extra bubbles (though this helps a little), but because the surface water is constantly being disturbed, the surface tension is continuously being broken by the bursting bubbles allowing for a greater exchange of gases.

-Secondly, as the bubbles rise, water is pulled up along with the bubbles from the bottom of the tank, dramatically increasing water circulation.
+Secondly, as the air bubbles rise, water is pulled up along with them from the bottom of the tank, dramatically increasing water circulation.

 Finally, many aquarium enthusiasts – myself included – love the look of a wall of bubbles in the tank.
 It’s highly decorative and I think adds some class to an aquariums look.